Labiaplasty

 Potential risks include temporary numbness, bleeding, infection, changes in pigmentation, asymmetrical results, and the build up of excess scar tissue.

-Because of these risks, the American College of Obstetricians and Gynecologists has expressed its opposition to cosmetic surgery procedures involving the vagina, arguing that the risks of this procedure outweigh its benefits.
+Because of these risks, the American College of Obstetricians and Gynecologists has expressed its concern to cosmetic surgery procedures involving the vagina, stating these procedures pose substantial risk, and their safety and effectiveness have not been established.

-Despite the risks, labiaplasty is growing in popularity as such procedures become more socially acceptable.
+Despite the potential risks, labiaplasty is growing in popularity as such procedures become more socially acceptable.

 Recovery time